Houses (part I)

 I want to make miniature, house-like objects that sit in the environment and are gradually absorbed by it as they disintegrate, are overcome by the plant world and eventually disappear.

 My first thought was to make miniature houses of papier mache, a material that is pleasing in many ways, from its simplicity and inherent reusing of paper to its impermanence and visual qualities.
-Early experiments were visually pleasing.
+Early experiments were mostly visually pleasing (although House I was eventually destroyed by fire, resulting in images more attractive than earlier in its existence).

 The plant part of the project was more challenging.
 After unsuccessfully attempting to make the houses themselves act as planters, I tried egg cartons with varying success.